jk367/personal_website/content/photos/georgian_baker.md

 draft: false
 ---

-In rural georgia.
-Baker, didn't speak a word of english.
+In rural Georgia.
+Baker, didn't speak a word of English.